The short is "no", as an individual must have visa permission when submitting an application through the Long Residence Rule for ILR.

 In order to be valid the Long Residency application must have been submitted in the correct way, see below.

-The suitability Long Residence ILR requirement means that the person should not have criminal convictions or been overstayers in the UK.
+The Long Residence ILR suitability requirement means the person should not have:

 -

-- not been in the UK unlawfully
+- Not been in the UK unlawfully

-- meet the Knowledge of Life in the UK requirements if aged between 18 to 64 or be exempt.
+- Meet the Knowledge of Life in the UK requirements if aged between 18 to 64 or be exempt.

 -